Abarth 600e Review 2025: Price, specs & boot space

 Handling and ride quality: What is the Abarth 600e like to drive?

 "For all the nitpicks we’ve mentioned about the Abarth 600e, the driving experience is its party piece – it’s a cracker.
-We’ll caveat this opinion slightly by saying that we haven’t had long in the car – less than an hour across both versions on the international launch event."
+This was reinforced when we spent additional time in the car on UK roads a few months on from the international launch, but this did reveal that the ride is quite firm."

 There’s loads of grip, too, from the sporty Michelin PilotSport tyres, and when the grip does start to run out the Abarth 600e feels very predictable and adjustable through both the accelerator and the steering.
 Its agility and poise is helped in large part by the standard-fit Torsen mechanical limited-slip diff, which succeeds superbly in harnessing torque under acceleration and sending it to the best wheel to keep things tidy.